138over/scratch/react/mockups/css-grid-react-2/README.md

 Overview
 ---
-Tyler Sticka of Cloudfour wrote this [First CSS Grid LayoutCloud](https://cloudfour.com/thinks/first-css-grid-layout/) blog entry
+Tyler Sticka of CloudFour wrote this [Breaking Out with CSS Grid Layout](https://cloudfour.com/thinks/breaking-out-with-css-grid-layout/)

 * Given the blog entry as a starting point
-* Then convert to use react styled-components
+* Then convert Asymmetric Layout Demo #1 to use react styled-components

 Getting Started
 ---